 Q: What type of Events are held in the area?

-A: There are a huge range of events held throughout the Wollombi Valley during the year, from Sculpture in the Vineyards from October to January, Wollombi Country Fair the first weekend in November.
+A: There are a huge range of events held throughout the Wollombi Valley during the year, from Sculpture in the Vineyards from October to January, Wollombi Small Farms Fair the first weekend in November.
 Foggy Mountain Jam in February, Wollombi Music Festival in September, to art exhibitions and markets on the long weekends.
 For more information, see the Events page.

 Q: How do I gain access to places such as the Church?

 A: The Wollombi General Store has access to the keys for the local churches, if you are interested in having a look, and also takes bookings for the Wollombi Hall and the tennis courts.

 Q: Where can I get a meal in the Wollombi Valley?